DefectDojo/django-DefectDojo/README.md

   Aaron has been a long time contributor and user of DefectDojo.
 He did the second major UI overhaul and his contributions include automation enhancements, CI/CD engagements, increased metadata at the product level, and many more.
-* Charles Neill ([@ccneill](https://twitter.com/ccneill)) – Charles served as a DefectDojo Maintainer for years and wrote some of Dojo's core functionality.
-* Jay Paz ([@jjpaz](https://twitter.com/jjpaz)) – Jay was a DefectDojo maintainer for years.
-He performed DefectDojo's first UI overhaul, optimized code structure/features, and added numerous enhancements.

 ## Security